 ‘Predator’ Benjamin Mendy turned pursuit of women for sex into game, court told

-Manchester City footballer Benjamin Mendy is a “predator” who “turned the pursuit of women for sex into a game”, a court has heard.
+Manchester City defender Benjamin Mendy is a “predator” who “turned the pursuit of women for sex into a game”, a court has heard.

 The 28-year-old’s trial for eight counts of rape, one count of attempted rape and one count of sexual assault began at Chester Crown Court on Monday.

-Prosecutors allege the French international defender showed a “callous indifference” towards his accusers – who were described in court as “vulnerable, scared, isolated”.
+Prosecutors allege the France international showed a “callous indifference” towards his accusers – who were described in court as “vulnerable, scared, isolated”.

 Jurors heard the footballer was “prepared to cross that line” of consent “over and over again” and if “women got hurt or distressed, too bad”.